creold/illustrator-scripts/md/Color.md

 > [!WARNING]
 > Unfortunately, the copied gradients are one swatch in the Illustrator.
 Manually break the link by changing the gradient twice with the `Reverse Gradient` button.
 Vote on [Uservoice](https://illustrator.uservoice.com/forums/908050-illustrator-desktop-sdk-scripting-issues/suggestions/44461230-adjusting-one-gradient-causes-changes-to-unrelated) to fix this.

+> [!NOTE]
+> Vote on [Uservoice](https://illustrator.uservoice.com/forums/333657-illustrator-desktop-feature-requests/suggestions/40882126-simulate-color-blindness-for-accessibility) to add this feature to Illustrator.

 ![ColorBlindSimulator](https://i.ibb.co/ccps1mg/Color-Blind-Simulator.gif)

 ## ColorGroupReplacer